bokesyo/bokesyo.github.io/_pages/about.md

 # news: true  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+# selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

 I am a 5th-year undergrad @ CUHKSZ.
-My passion is understanding the ties between *learning* in deep neural networks and in biological brain & conciousness.
-I love industrial research in that.
+My passion is understanding the connection between *learning dynmaics* in deep neural networks and in biological brain && human conciousness.
+The detailed topics are: training dynmaics of DNN + knowledge storage in large language models; aligning language models for self-perception with robotics; brain imaging & connectomics; neural-engineering.
+I love industrial research.
 Additionally, I feel it cool to investigate Chinese dialects and its evolution.

 ## recent work